 The most important pattern: the Tree of Life.
 Darwin and Wallace demonstrated the reality of Divergence through Time and Common Ancestry:

 This allowed a framework for a new style of systematics:

-Darwin advocated a change in Linnean classification reflect the pattern of common ancestry (he used the more Victorian phrase "propinquity of descent").
-He also warned that we can't just use one trait as the basis for all the classification, because of the possibility that trait evolved convergently (independantly) in multiple lines.
+Darwin advocated a change in Linnaean classification reflect the pattern of common ancestry (he used the more Victorian phrase "propinquity of descent").
+He also warned that we can't just use one trait as the basis for all the classification, because of the possibility that trait evolved convergently (independently) in multiple lines.
 Instead, we have to use the aggregate of multiple traits.

 Ernst Haeckel coined the word phylogeny for a "family tree" of Life (or some subset thereof).
 This is a representation of an hypothesis of the actual pattern of ancestors and descendants.
 Since all living things are related (at least at some level), there should be one true historical branching Tree of Life.
 The task, then, is to reconstruct it.

 Ideally, one could combine information from living creatures with their ancestors to complete this tree.
 But there are difficulties:

 During the late 19th and much of the 20th Century, paleontologists and other biologists constructed phylogenies based on observed features in the organisms, put them into proper stratigraphic context, and "connected the dots".
 What was needed was a more rigorous methodology.

 That method was developed by East German entomologist Willi Hennig in the middle of the 20th Century.
 The technique was called phylogenetic systematics, or more commonly cladistics (from the Greek "klados" ["branch"] for clade, meaning a branch of the Tree of Life).

 Hennig recognized that finding direct ancestors in the fossil record would be hard, and demonstrating that the fossil

 was a direct ancestor rather than a close relative of that ancestor would be even harder.
 So instead, his method focused